 The communication among humans can be done in several ways.
 Among them, written text, images, and speech are the most significant sources of information.
 One of the fundamental functions of human beings is to communicate with each other through speech.
-The speech acts as the most suitable and proficient source for communication.
+The speech acts as the most suitable and

+©Resbee Info Technologies Pvt Ltd https://doi.org/10.46253/j.mr.v2i1.a5 proficient source for communication.
 Speech expresses both the linguistic contents and other helpful information, like the mood of the speaker.
 The communication among humans is precise and easy if the listener and the speaker are close to each other in a gentle environment [27].
-The listener suffers to understand the speaker is a speech signal degrades the lucidity and the worth of the speech.
+The listener suffers to understand the speech if the listener and the speaker are in distance or in a noisy background.
+The background noise in a speech signal degrades the lucidity and the worth of the speech.
 A noisy environment decreases the ability of the speakers and listeners to communicate with each other.
 To reduce the effects of this problem, speech enhancement techniques have been developed.
 Speech enhancement is a technique, which processes the noisy speech signals and aims to improve their perception.
 The capability of the speech enhancement methods depends on the tradeoff among the noise diminution and the speech alteration.
 Depending on the type of applications, the aim of the speech enhancement may vary, like to boost the voice communication device's performance, to improve intelligibility, to increase the overall speech quality, to decrease listener weakness, and so on.
 As a result, speech enrichment is required to evade the speech quality degradation and to address the drawbacks of human auditory systems [28].

 Depends on the number of available microphones, the speech enhancement methods have been classified into two types, namely (1) single channel speech enhancement, (2) dual or multi-channel speech enhancement [7].
 The first one utilizes a single microphone, on the other hand, the second one utilizes more than one microphone.
 When compared to the single channel speech enhancement techniques, multichannel speech enhancement techniques offers high performance due to its easy computations and convenient implementations [7] [8].
 There are several types of noise occurred in the speech signal, such as impulsive noise, interfering speech, wideband noise, periodic noise, and so on.
 The literature presents the various types of speech enhancement methods, such as wavelet-based methods, model-based methods, filtering techniques, and so on [9] [10] [5].
-The most popular speech enhancement techniques are statistical model-based methods [11], Gaussian or super-Gaussian, subspace-based approaches [12], the spectral subtraction method [13], and Wiener\ filtering method [14].
+The most popular speech enhancement techniques are statistical model-based methods [11], Gaussian or super-Gaussian, subspace-based approaches [12], the spectral subtraction method [13], and Wiener filtering method [14].